Topeng dances

 Topeng is widely used in dances that are part of traditional ceremonies or the retelling of ancient stories from the ancestors.
-It is believed that topeng is closely related to ancestral spirits which are considered interpretations of gods.
+It is believed that topeng is closely related to ancestral spirits, which are considered to be the interpretations of gods.
 In some tribes, topeng still adorns various daily artistic and customary activities.
-Topeng dance is a performance dance full of meaningful symbols that are expected to be understood by the audience.
+Topeng dance is a dance performance filled with meaningful symbols that are expected to be understood by the audience.
 These symbols are conveyed through the colors of the masks, the expressions of the masks, and the accompanying music.
-The meaning conveyed can be in the form of leadership values, love, wisdom, and other meanings conveyed through the medium of dance movements.
+The meaning conveyed can be in the form of leadership values, love, wisdom, and many others expressed through the medium of dance movements.

-In 2010, topeng Cirebon from Cirebon, West Java was recognized as National Intangible Cultural Heritage of Indonesia by the Indonesian Ministry of Education and Culture.
+In 2010, Topeng Cirebon from Cirebon, West Java was recognized as a National Intangible Cultural Heritage of Indonesia by the Indonesian Ministry of Education and Culture.

 Etymology

 The term topeng is the Javanese word for "mask" or "dance-drama that uses the mask".
-In modern daily Javanese and Indonesian vocabulary, tari topeng or "topeng dance" refer to dance or dance-drama performance that uses a mask.
+In modern daily Javanese and Indonesian vocabulary, tari topeng or "topeng dance" refers to a dance or dance-drama performance that uses a mask.

 History

 Indonesian masked dance predates Hindu-Buddhist influences.
 Native Indonesian tribes still perform traditional masked-dances to represent nature, as the Hudoq dance of the Dayak people of Kalimantan, or to represent ancestor spirits.
 With the arrival of Hinduism in the archipelago, the Ramayana and Mahabharata epics began to be performed in masked-dance.

 The oldest known record that concerns Topeng dance is from the ninth century.
 Around 840 AD an Old Javanese (Kawi) inscriptions called Jaha Inscriptions issued by Maharaja Sri Lokapala form Medang Kingdom in Central Java mentions three sorts of performers: atapukan, aringgit, and abanol.
 Atapukan means Mask dance show, Aringgit means Wayang puppet show, and abanol means joke art.

 On the inscription of Candi Perot (850 AD), the word "manapel" is written from the word "tapuk" or "tapel" which means mask.
 On the Bebetin inscription (896 AD) there is the word "patapukan" which means a mask association.
 In the Mantiasih inscription (904 AD) there are the terms "matapukan" and "manapukan" which means that they relate to the drama presentation of masks.

-The most popular storyline of topeng dance, however, derived from the locally developed Javanese Panji cycles, based on the tales and romance of Prince Panji and Princess Chandra Kirana, set in the 12th-century Kadiri kingdom.
+The most popular storyline of topeng dance, however, is derived from the locally developed Javanese Panji cycles, based on the tales and romance of Prince Panji and Princess Chandra Kirana, set in the 12th-century Kadiri kingdom.

 One of the earliest written records of topeng dance is also found in the 14th-century poem Nagarakretagama, which describes King Hayam Wuruk of Majapahit — wearing a golden mask — as an accomplished topeng dancer.
 The current topeng dance form arose in the 15th century in Java and Bali where it remains prevalent, but it is also found in other Indonesian islands — such as Madura (near East Java).
-Various topeng dances and styles have developed in various places in the Indonesian archipelago, notably in Cirebon, Yogyakarta, Malang and Bali.
+Various topeng dances and styles have developed in various places in the Indonesian archipelago, notably in Cirebon, Yogyakarta, Malang, and Bali.
 The well-developed topeng technique is now studied in universities in Europe and America.